On the last track, we discussed the Four Common Errors a parent of an

 In addition to Doing Nothing and Consulting, the third step of the Four

-Steps for dealing with an ADD teenager’s social and behavioral
+Steps for dealing with an ADHD teenager’s social and behavioral

 problems is Negotiating.
 I stated to Jill, "Your concern over her